SwiftWizard/rent-a-car-app/README.md

-Backend implemetation for a vehicle rental site.
+Backend implemetation for a vehicle rental site made with Spring Boot.
 This project was made for the course Advanced Web Programming (Napredno web programiranje) a faculty project on the Faculty of Sciences, University of Novi Sad.